-These distillates are blended into a strictly limited run of just 50 litres, now available exclusively in Selfridges.
+These distillates are blended into a strictly limited runs, now available exclusively in Selfridges.
 If you are lucky enough to have obtained one of these bottles, the season typed on the front label or recipe code on the back will enable you to identify which blend it contains.

-We’ve just finished bottling Autumn – Winter 2016, which you can purchase now from our online shop.
+We’ve just finished bottling Spring – Summer 2017, which you can purchase now from our online shop.

 Tasting notes for each of our seasonal gins follow.

-Autumn / Winter 2016 has been our most challenging vintage yet, but this time not just because of the weather.
-Since September we have been even busier than usual: collecting and distilling botanicals for our seasonal gins, as well as building our new distillery.
-Fortunately, we’ve managed both, and are proud to see #AW16 now available and our new distillery ready to welcome our first tailoring clients from January.
+Autumn / Winter 2016 was our most challenging vintage yet, but this time not just because of the weather.
+From September we were even busier than usual: collecting and distilling botanicals for our seasonal gins, as well as building our new distillery.
+Fortunately, we managed both, and are proud to see #AW16 now available and our new distillery ready to welcome our first tailoring clients from January.

 The weather has certainly been remarkable this season, having recorded both the hottest and coldest days ever seen within the vintage.
 We’ve reflected this within the the AW16 blend.